larpon/QtFirebase/README.md

 Possible ways of being really awesome
 * Open source your own Qt/QML projects
 * Be nice (it's really that simple)

+# Notes

+## Stability
+The Firebase C++ SDK has (or has had) a lot of stability issues - which QtFirebase does its best to work around by wrapping the API into more Qt/C++ friendly classes that prevent some of the bugs and crashes found so far.
+Please use the latest SDK version to get the latest fixes.

+## Versions

+Version `v4.5.0`:
+Native Express ads are deprecated and removed from Firebase in this release and forward.
+Therefore `QtFirebaseAdMobNativeExpressAd` is removed in commit [4e217cc](https://github.com/Larpon/QtFirebase/commit/4e217cc5ae4270631c8f98d1cce94c8b849b1f08).

+Version `v6.0.0`:
+Invites are removed from Firebase.

 # In the wild
 The following is a list of software that uses QtFirebase